Men's basketball: Simmons stepping into leadership role for UNT

 “We have a lot of key pieces who haven’t played,” McCasland said.
 “We will know more when we get into the season.
 We have practiced hard.
 That’s all I know at this point.”

 And there is no telling when Smart will be back.
-McCasland suspended Smart after his arrest and will hold him out for at least UNT's season opener.
-How long he will be out after that has yet to be determined.
+McCasland suspended Smart after his arrest and will hold him out for at least UNT’s season opener.
+How long he’ll be out after that is yet to be determined.

 “He has some constant responsibilities that we are requiring of him,” McCasland said.
 “As he meets those expectations, we will see how many games he will be suspended.”

-Simmons knows just how much UNT needs him due to the challenges UNT faces and has responded.
+Simmons knows just how much UNT needs him due to the challenges UNT faces, and he has responded.

 “This is his opportunity to take a big step,” McCasland said.
 “He has started for us and has experience.
 Now he realizes, it’s just about winning.
 You can see the look in his eyes.
 It went from just wanting to be on the floor to wanting to do well.
 Now he has the mentality that he wants to win.”